 Montreal has some awesome vintage and secondhand shops.
-Unfortunately, my favorite closed in 2015, but I was able to take advantage and get this Prada bag second hand on clearance for about two hundred USD.
-Because of the exchange rate, the deals on second-hand goods are that much better in Canada in the US, so I absolutely adore shopping secondhand here.
+Unfortunately, my favorite closed in 2015, but I was able to take advantage and get this Prada bag second-hand on clearance for about two hundred USD.
+Because of the exchange rate, the deals on second-hand goods are that much better in Canada than in the US, so I absolutely adore shopping secondhand here.
 Look for shops with a bit of a dusty edge and you’ll find some truly overlooked gems!

 Quebec is the world’s largest producer of maple syrup, so it would be strange to come here and not run into the stuff.
 It is so important to the local economy that there was actually a Great Canadian Maple Syrup Heist in 2011 and 2012 where almost twenty million dollars worth of maple syrup was stolen from a Quebecois storage facility.

 Of course, you should pay for yours, but a few bucks will go pretty far.
 This makes an especially great gift from Montreal for coworkers and friends to let them know you were thinking of them (while keeping the price tag low…).

 I suggest a few books about Montreal on my Montreal packing list, but you can also pick them up in the city to read and bring back with you!
 A few popular choices are Lullabies for Little Criminals, The History of Montréal: The Story of Great North American City, and Last Night in Montreal.

 Literature in French

 I don’t speak or read French.
 I did pick up a copy of French literature with the English translation on the opposite page after my first trip to Montreal.
 It was a fun way to learn a little bit of the language and appreciate French literature.
 Copies of works in French aren’t too easy to come by in the English-speaking world, so pick up one in Montreal if you’re so inclined!